bilalmbaka/notes/backend_dev.md

 1. create a nestjs scaffold app.
 2. using supabase read all tables where user_ids is null or user_ids contains H.
 3. install supabase and typescript.
+4. how to connect to postgresql as root.
+5. create a new db postgresql.
+6. create a new user in postgresql.
+7. grant all priviledge and change ownership of table to a user in postgresql.
+8. view all databases in postgresql.
+9. delete a database in postgresql.
+10. login as new user in postgresql.
+11. create a table in postgresql.

 npm install -g @nestjs/cli